egeulgen/pathfindR/README.md

 genes with the associated p values onto the PIN, active subnetwork search is performed.
 The resulting active subnetworks are then filtered based on their scores and the number of significant genes they contain.

+> An active subnetwork can be defined as a group of interconnected genes
+> in a protein-protein interaction network (PIN) that predominantly
+> consists of significantly altered genes.
+In other words, active
+> subnetworks define distinct disease-associated sets of interacting
+> genes.

 These filtered list of active subnetworks are then used for enrichment analyses, i.e. using the genes in each of the active subnetworks, the significantly enriched terms (pathways/gene sets) are identified.